 Although researchers don’t know what actually causes IBS (we know there are several factors), we do know that stress, anxiety, and worry can make our symptoms worse.
 When we get stressed, our body releases a series of hormones and we go into what’s known as a “fight or flight” response.
 These hormones create a response that directs blood flow away from our digestive system and towards the heart, brain, and skeletal muscles.
 This response helped to keep us alive when we were cave-people running away from wild animals, but today can be harmful.
 So essentially, when we are going through a stressful experience, either emotionally or physically, our bodies put less energy into digestion which leads to a variety of symptoms such as cramping, bloating, diarrhea and constipation.

-Chapter 8 of my IBS Master Plan is all about the mind-body balance.
-Here is a sneak peek at one of three strategies to help you gest started with your mind-body awareness.
+Chapter 8 of the IBS Master Plan is all about the mind-body balance.
+Here is a sneak peek at one of three strategies to help you get started with your mind-body awareness.
 This approach will enhance body & symptom awareness and help you identify tension within your body.
 Mind-body awareness strategies encourage relaxation, improve coping skills, reduce tension and pain, reduce anxiety, and in some cases even lessen the need for medication!

 Simple Breathing Techniques